Posts Tagged With: Best restaurants in NYC

 Annisa Squid

-First post pandemic update, and a complete overhaul really.
-I reduced the number from 50 to 30, and now sorting by neighborhood.
-30 is just easier for me to update and keep tabs on.
+My 30 favorite restaurants in NYC.
 Still sticking to Brooklyn and Manhattan as these are the two boroughs tourists and I mostly frequent.
+I live too far from the interesting parts of Queens, and the Bronx.
 Only rule as usual is $10-100 per person.
 Meaning nothing that should cost over $100 or under $10 per person.
-That eliminates cheap eats like pizza, and pretty much covers 99% of sit downs in NYC.
+That covers roughly 99% of sit downs in NYC.
 An affordable list for the people, by the people (Ok, by one person, but you get the idea).
-Big Mazal Tov to the winners!
+Congrats to the winners!

 Pure Thai Cookhouse